runpod-free-credits/.github/profile/README.md

 ## RunPod Frequently Asked Questions (FAQ)

 **Is RunPod actually free?**
-RunPod does not have a permanent "free tier" for GPUs.
+Runpod does not have a permanent "free tier" for GPUs.
 It uses a "pay-as-you-go" model.
 However, the costs are so low (starting at $0.20/hour) that it acts as a low-risk trial.

 **Can I get a refund on my deposited balance?**
-No. RunPod typically does **not** refund unused balances.
+No. Runpod typically does **not** refund unused balances.
 You should only deposit what you plan to use.
 Start with the minimum ($10 or $25) to test the waters.

 **What happens if my balance runs out while a Pod is running?**
 Your Pod will be stopped automatically.
 If you do not add funds within a certain window, the Pod (and its data) may be terminated to free up the GPU for other users.

-**Can I use RunPod for crypto mining?**
+**Can I use Runpod for crypto mining?**
-RunPod generally discourages or bans disruptive mining on specific tiers, but allows it on Community Cloud if you are paying the market rate.
+Runpod generally discourages or bans disruptive mining on specific tiers, but allows it on Community Cloud if you are paying the market rate.
 However, it is rarely profitable compared to specialized mining pools.

-**Does RunPod bill me while the Pod is stopped?**
+**Does Runpod bill me while the Pod is stopped?**
 **Yes and No.** You are *not* billed for the GPU compute time while stopped.
 However, you *are* billed for the disk storage you are occupying (usually $0.20 per GB per month).
 To stop all billing, you must **Terminate** (delete) the Pod.

 ---

-## Final Thoughts: Is RunPod Worth Testing?
+## Final Thoughts: Is Runpod trial Worth Testing?

-The **RunPod model** is one of the best ways to access supercomputer-level hardware without risk.
+The **RunPod**'s free trial is one of the best ways to access supercomputer-level hardware without risk.

 It gives you:
 * **Real H100/A100 access** (not just a waitlist).